1629 K Street NW #300

 ComplaintsBoard.com also has a good following with its negative reviews.
 See our article on it here.

-If you must, you should understand the fact that reviews continue to decide the direction of present-day buyers to a large degree.
+If you must, you should understand that reviews continue to decide the direction of present-day buyers to a large degree.

 There are many things to know about reviews.
 Yes.
 More than we can tell.

-However, we can tell you for a fact that over 90% of young customers trust reviews.
+However, we can tell you for the fact that over 90% of young customers trust reviews.
 Furthermore, more than 80% of these online searches are towards negative reviews.

 Even though the audacity of this figure is directly proportional to the number of reviews, a negative review will quickly identify an organization or individual with negative tags (according to Search Engine Journal).

-As an additional information, we thought you should know that more persons accept reviews over adverts.
+As a piece of additional information, we thought you should know that more persons accept reviews over adverts.
 On average, about 75% of persons stay away from adverts.
 If you have not realized the implications by now, you need to read that again.

 We would have supported your confidence.